Qazeer/InfoSec-Notes/L7/5985-5986_WSMan/Methodology.md

 ### Remote commands execution

-To execute commands through `WinRM` using known credentials, refer to the `Active Directory - Credentials theft shuffle` note.
+To execute commands through `WinRM` using known credentials, refer to the `Windows - Lateral movements` note.